 We live in an awesome universe.

 In addition, the physics program offers courses for non-science majors: Physics for the Liberal Arts Mind; Astronomy and the Universe; and Physics of Sound.
-Read more in our course catalog (button on the right.)
+Read more in our course catalog.

 Advantages and Opportunities